data-fair/data-fair/doc/pages/user-guide-backoffice/import-dataset-en.md

 ## Upload a file

-You can import files using any **Create a dataset** action buttons on Data Fair.
+You can import files using any **Create a dataset** action buttons on Data&nbsp;Fair.
 The upload file process contains a list of the [formats](./user-guide-backoffice/file-formats) supported by Data fair.
 It is possible to add [attachments](./user-guide-backoffice/attachements) in a zip archive to link it to the rows of the dataset.

 Once the file is loaded, you are redirected to the dataset edit page.
-Data Fair continues processing the file on the dataset edit page.
+Data&nbsp;Fair continues processing the file on the dataset edit page.

 Six have to be validated to use your dataset :